-The Manzanares Family, owners of Shepherd's Lamb, raise Navajo-Churro sheep who are descended from the Churra sheep of Spain, first brought to North America by Spanish explorers in the 16th century.
+The Manzanares Family, owners of Shepherd's Lamb, raise Navajo-Churro sheep who are descended from the Churra sheep of Spain, and were first brought to North America by Spanish explorers in the 16th century.
 Many Native American tribes in the west of the United States acquired Churro sheep from the explorers and the breed became extremely popular in the Rio Grande Valley region.

-Photos courtesy of Shepherd's Lamb
+Photos courtesy of Shepherd's Lamb.